YeyangXIANG/Slip_trace_EBSD/README.md

 # Slip_trace_EBSD

-Matlab code (based on MTEX 5.7.0) to charaterize slip trace of HCP metal basaed on EBSD data and SEM image.
+Matlab code (based on MTEX) to charaterize slip trace of HCP metal basaed on EBSD data and SEM image.

 For each slip trace,  3 most possible slip systems are saved.